wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 So some operators define one or more "standby" server instances to instantly process sudden increases in load while additional servers spin up.
 The number of such servers are determined by <strong>"spike tests"</strong> which emulate sudden increases in load.<a href="#Tasks">*</a>

-The complex way that AWS charges for disk drives (input/output) make spike tests useful to determine real costs.
-AWS uses
+TODO: The complex way that AWS charges for disk drives (input/output) make spike tests useful to determine real costs.

+TODO: <a target="_blank" href="https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-account-limits.html">Auto Scaling Limits</a>

+### Affinity Groups

-A big concern with measurement during load testing is the time between clients and servers communicating.
+A big concern with measurement during load testing is the time between client request and (the first byte of) response from server.
 Time over the network is both significant and can take up 75% of the total response time.
 To eliminate that time, ideally, load generators would be next to web servers.
 That would enable accurate diagnosis of response times purely on the server (and underlying services).